Exploring the Biblical meaning of 'Loving Our Neighbors’

 Where names are changed for privacy’s sake, they’re enclosed in apostrophes the first time each is used (as in ‘Don’).

-It was soon obvious that quoting all 3000+ verses was not practical.
-So as a rule I’ve quoted one or two verses on each quesion, then listed others you can read.
+It was soon obvious that quoting all 3500+ verses in full was not practical.
+So as a rule I’ve quoted one or two verses on each question, then listed others you can study.

 Except where noted, all verses are from the Living Bible (1992 Rainbow Study Bible edition), used by permission of Tyndale House Publishers.
-I like the way this translation’s clear paraphrasing expresses each thought in language we’d use today.
+I like the way this modern-language version’s clear paraphrasing expresses each thought in language we’d use today.
 For those of you who want to study all the Scripture references, I strongly recommend using one of the many good modern-language versions available.
-Ask your Christian bookstore for suggestions.
+Ask your favorite bookstore for suggestions.

 Are all of today’s "love your neighbors" issues discussed here?
 No. The Bible was written long ago.
 But its principles apply amazingly well today.
 And this book tries to lay a Biblical foundation for intelligently, caringly approaching all the issues that impact our "neighbors" now.

 Today, we need to meet issues like race with love.
-How we treat any person, regardless of color, sex, age, handicap, etc., is how we treat Jesus.
+How Christians treat any person, regardless of color, sex, age, handicap, etc., is how we treat Jesus.

 And some issues, like justice for the poor, keeping land affordable, and protecting land ownership, were actually emphasized more strongly in the Bible than they are today.

 I’ve tried to write this book for readers of many faiths.
-Certainly, I have my own background.
-But I respect others, and have seen God’s Spirit working in many kinds of churches.
-So there is only one teaching I want to argue for here: that we all love and help our neighbors as God tells us to.
-I believe all churches can work together to do that, even while keeping their own distinctive teachings.
+My own background is Protestant, but I respect others, and have seen God’s Spirit working in many kinds of churches.
+So there is only one teaching I want to argue for here: that we all love and help our neighbors as God teaches us to do.
+That teaching is common to all three major branches of Christianity, and to Judaism.
+I believe all churches can work together to obey that command, even while keeping their own distinctive teachings.

-While I don’t expect most of this book’s readers to agree with of my views, I do pray that you’ll check its teachings by "searching the Scriptures" like the early Bereans (Acts 17: 11, New Living Translation).
-And I pray that God will make his Word "accomplish all I want it to and prosper everywhere I send it" (Isaiah 55: 11).
+While I don’t expect many of this book’s readers to agree with every one of my views, I do pray that you’ll check its teachings by "searching the Scriptures" like the early Bereans (Acts 17:11, NLT).
+And I pray that God will make his Word "accomplish all I want it to and prosper everywhere I send it" (Isa.
+55:11).

 Most of all, I pray that as we live God’s love, our "neighbors" will see how good, how real, and how fulfilling that love is, and will want to experience it themselves.